ganeti/ganeti/doc/admin.rst

 There are two queues for jobs: the *current* and the *archive* queue.
 Jobs are initially submitted to the current queue, and they stay in that queue until they have finished execution (either successfully or not).
-At that point, they can be moved into the archive queue, and the ganeti-watcher script will do this automatically after 6 hours.
-The ganeti-cleaner script will remove the jobs from the archive directory after three weeks.
+At that point, they can be moved into the archive queue using e.g.
+``gnt-job autoarchive all``.
+The ``ganeti-watcher`` script will do this automatically 6 hours after a job is finished.
+The ``ganeti-cleaner`` script will then remove archived the jobs from the archive directory after three weeks.

-Note that only jobs in the current queue can be viewed via the list and info commands; Ganeti itself doesn't examine the archive directory.
-If you need to see an older job, either move the file manually in the top-level queue directory, or look at its contents (it's a JSON-formatted file).
+Note that ``gnt-job list`` only shows jobs in the current queue.
+Archived jobs can be viewed using ``gnt-job info <id>``.

 Special Ganeti deployments
 --------------------------